mhellwinkel/www.masfaaonline.org/README.md

 # DNS

 Domain name is registered at GoDaddy and all DNS is there.
-The naked domain, `masfaaonline.org`, is redirected to `www.masfaaonline.org` according to [best practices](https://help.github.com/articles/about-custom-domains-for-github-pages-sites/).
-A CNAME record for `www.masfaaonline.org` points to `safmt.github.io`.
+According to [best practices](https://help.github.com/articles/about-custom-domains-for-github-pages-sites/) the "www" version of the domain is the official version.
+A CNAME record for `www.masfaaonline.org` points to `mhesac.github.io` and A records point to IP addresses at Github which handle redirection to `www.masfaaonline.org`.

 # How to Work Locally